NEURO-DESIGN & TALENT SELECTION

 • Level of fatigue

-5.Create an ideal neuro-design profile required for the specific job, based on matching team feedback with the job function analysis done by talent selection professionals.
+5. Create an ideal neuro-design profile required for the specific job, based on matching team feedback with the job function analysis done by talent selection professionals.

-6.Appoint the most suitable candidate who mostly resembles the team feedback and neuro-design job analysis.
+6. Appoint the most suitable candidate who mostly resembles the team feedback and neuro-design job analysis.

-7.The leader of the team should debrief the new candidate on his/her neuro-design, how that fits into the team profile, and the strongest contribution he/she can make in that team.
+7. The team leader should debrief the new candidate on his/her neuro-design, how that fits into the team profile, and the strongest contribution he/she can make to that team.

-8.The above process will require that talent selection professionals have an in-depth understanding of the learning, thinking and processing implications of the brain by doing Neuro Agility Profile® practitioner training in neurological design and how to apply the NAP™ assessment to determine people’s neuro-design.
+8. The above process will require that talent selection professionals have an in-depth understanding of the learning, thinking, and processing implications of the brain by doing Neuro Agility Profile® practitioner training in neurological design and how to apply the NAP™ assessment to determine people’s neuro-design.

-Having followed the approach suggested above in an iron ore mine where the objective was to “fast track” the development of high potentials for future leadership positions, the client conducted an Organizational Climate Assessment (OCA) to determine if this approach, and the subsequent development interventions, rendered a sufficient return on their investment.
-The OCA indicates whether an intervention impacts company bottom line and is worth implementing.
-A minimum result of 3.1% improvement result was required to prove sufficient return on investment for the company.
+Having followed the approach suggested above in an iron ore mine where the objective was to “fast track” the development of high potentials for future leadership positions, the client conducted an Organizational Climate Assessment (OCA) to determine if this approach, and the development interventions, rendered a sufficient return on their investment.
+The OCA indicates whether an intervention impacts the company’s bottom line and is worth implementing.
+A minimum result of 3.1% improvement result was required to prove a sufficient return on investment for the company.
 An 8,9% result (almost 3x the expected result) was achieved.
 87% of participants were promoted to a supervisory or managerial position within 9 months of completing the program.

 By: Dr André Vermeulen